asyrul21/jsoncrypt-db/README.md

 > This module is currently under further testing.
 You may not want to install it just yet.

-This module presents a simple, lightweight, east-to-use, unstructured (no-sql), encrypted, and deploy-ready file-based data storage for Node JS.
+This module presents a simple, lightweight, east-to-use, unstructured (no-sql), encrypted, flexible, and deploy-ready file-based data storage for Node JS.
 It has only 1 dependency, and allows clients to implement data persistent application without having to think about what database to use (mongo/my-sql/sql server/oracle db etc.), where, and how to deploy them.
 You can implement it either within your server/backend application, or even deploy it on its own as a service.

 Some important notes: